grafana/k8s-monitoring-helm/charts/k8s-monitoring/docs/ScrapeApplicationMetrics.md

 Most of the scrape configuration is embedded in the Prometheus Operator object itself.

-* `metrics.serviceMonitors.scrapeInterval` - Sets the scrape interval, if one was not specified in the object
+* `metrics.serviceMonitors.scrapeInterval` - Sets the scrape interval, if one was not specified in the object.

 The same option is present for `metrics.podmonitors` and `metrics.probes`